Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 1. Open the `TodoListAPI\appsettings.json` file.
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListAPI` application copied from the Azure portal.
+1. Find the app key `TenantId` and replace the existing value with the tenant ID of the `TodoListAPI` application copied from the Azure portal.

 ### Register the client app (TodoListSPA)